 attic ventilation corrections

 quickly as possible after remediation during the cold weather months.
 This

 is because attic ceiling mold grows during the cold weather

 Long Extended Warranties

-done by a three man crew, who work exclusively on attic and
+done by a two or three man crew, who work exclusively on attic and

 crawlspace mold problems day in and day out, week in and week out.